 So how do you know when the bag is full and needs replacing?

-In most cases, you will notice a decrease in suction when your ducted vacuum bag is due for a change.
-The bag may not appear completely full of vacuumed material, but the internal filter lining of the bag will be full of fine dust and dirt particles which causes the decrease in suction.
+In most cases, you will notice a decrease in suction when your ducted vacuum bag is due to be replaced.
+The bag may not necessarily be completely full of vacuumed material, but the internal filter lining of the bag will be clogged with fine dust and dirt particles which causes the decrease in suction.
 This is a fairly common occurrence as most vacuums collect a lot more dust than they do larger objects.